Our Staff and Governance

 Mrs Finch joined Ipswich High School in Spring 2019 as Head of the Prep School.
 With substantial and varied experience as a primary head, her leadership has been described by an external review as inspirational and dynamic.
 Previously, Mrs Finch was Headteacher of Stanway Fiveways Primary School in Essex.

-Rob Hastings, Head of Sixth Form
+Rob Hastings, Director of Sixth Form

 Mr Hastings joined Ipswich High School in Spring 2016 as Head of Sixth Form.
 Mr Hastings gained his PGCE at Homerton College, Cambridge after previously studying English at De Montfort University, Leicester.
 Mr Hastings was Head of Sixth Form at Bloxham School, Oxfordshire, teaching English and spending four years as an Assistant Housemaster.